Complicated contracts…shorter lead times…a barrage of new technology…a shortage of hotel meeting space…

-Clout.
-Today, this is a big reason to use a third party in the first place.
+1) Clout.
+Today, this is a big reason to use a third-party in the first place.
 The hotel industry is undergoing consolidation and prices are rising, so having someone on your side with market power can help.
-Sometimes this means help in getting the best rates, but most of the time, it means more.
+Sometimes this means simply finding a hotel with space available for the dates that are needed or help in getting the best rates.
+However, most of the time, it means more.

 “It always depends on the specs for the kind of hotels the client is looking for,” said Jerry Rosenthal, CHA a 16 year site selection veteran of ConferenceDirect based in Chicago who recently placed a group in the Peninsula Hotel in Chicago where several attendees arrived by private jet.